into-docker/into-docker/README.md

 ## Creating a Builder Image

-Please refer to the [builder image walkthrough][builder-image] on how to create a builder image.
+Please refer to the [builder image walkthrough][builder-images] on how to create a builder image.
 Effectively, `into` will not do a lot more than running well-known scripts that your builder image provides and transferring files between your host, the builder and the runner image.